 Advanced Metering Infrastructure (AMI)

 Over the past 20 years, URE has made substantial investments in infrastructure, building one of the most technologically advanced power control systems in Ohio.
-In 2014, the URE board of trustees approved an Advanced Metering Infrastructre (AMI) project to further strenghten our distribution system and provide additiaonal member benefits.
+In 2014, the URE board of trustees approved an Advanced Metering Infrastructre (AMI) project to further strenghthen our distribution system and provide additional member benefits.

 UREs AMI system uses two-way communications over a secure wireless network to provide members the latest in advanced metering technology.
 Upgrades were made at no additional cost to metered residential and commercial members.
 URE’s AMI meters read up-to-the-minute electric energy use information and allow customers to track their electricity use by the hour.
 Readings are transmitted remotely over the AMI network.

 AMI meters are approximately the same size as mechanical meters, but feature an LCD digital display showing how much energy has been used.
 Unlike traditional meters, which were read once a month manually by a meter reader, AMI meters transmit daily readings to the cooperative.
 Energy use and charges are in no way affected by the type of meter.
 URE owns the AMI meters, and they are part of our electrical distribution system.
 The meter base is still owned by the member.

 - The automated system improves service for AMI meter members, as connects, re-connects and transfers of service are handled remotely and immediately.